-Homecoming (nominated by Fall sports teams)

-Prom (selected by SHHS students in attendance)

-May Week (open to Seniors only)
+- Homecoming (nominated by Fall sports teams) - Prom (selected by SHHS students in attendance) - May Week (open to Seniors only)

 Specific rules for each court may be obtained from the Leadership class.
-All girls and boys selected for courts must be full-time students, have maintained a 2.0 GPA in the previous grading period, enrolled in 4 classes, be passing all current classes according to the student's last progress report, and be verified by the Activities Director prior to the announcement.
+All girls and boys selected for courts must be full-time students, have maintained a 2.0 GPA in the previous grading period, enrolled in 5 attendance-based classes, be passing all current classes according to the student's last progress report, and be verified by the Activities Director prior to the announcement.
 No girl or boy may repeat a specific court.
-All wearing apparel for courts must be approved by the Activities Director prior to purchase.
 No other courts may be named to represent the high school or groups in the high school without prior approval of the Activities Director.